River Intelligence

 Coin Clipping

-Coin clipping is a practice of physically shaving down or clipping metal coins as a form of taxation.
+Coin clipping is the practice of physically shaving down or clipping metal coins as a form of taxation.
 Coin clipping was practiced by many ancient empires, and it is an early example of currency debasement.

 Coin clipping degrades the fungibility of a currency.
 When some coins are clipped more than others, they necessarily contain different amounts of the underlying metal which gives them value.